tobyzerner/json-api-server/README.md

 $type->attribute('firstName');
 ```

-By default the attribute will correspond to the property on your model with the same name. (`EloquentAdapter` will `snake_case` it automatically for you.)
+By default, the attribute will correspond to the property on your model with the same name. (`EloquentAdapter` will `snake_case` it automatically for you.)
 If you'd like it to correspond to a different property, use the `property` method:

 ```php
 $type->attribute('firstName')